bradleypallen/rpi-mybutton-sse/README.md

 ## Overview

-This is a simple demo that mashes up the introductory GPIO project described in [The MagPi][1] Issue 2 (June 2012), p.10 with a Python Flask server running on the Raspberry Pi that pushes [server-sent events][2] to web browsers across the network.
+This is a [simple demo][1] that mashes up the introductory GPIO project described in [The MagPi][2] Issue 2 (June 2012), p.10 with a Python Flask server running on the Raspberry Pi that pushes [server-sent events][3] to web browsers across the network.

 ## Requirements